 Tailor-Made Men’s Native Wear

-Most tailors accept ‘express’, a special higher price if you want them to give your fabric(s) a priority over the customers before you.
-But for some street-side tailors, that is not a guarantee that your traditional wear will be ready on the promised date – it will, on your lucky days.
-Well, that’s just the way Nigerian tailors roll.
-But some high profile tailor-shops deliver over 80% of the time – because they have plenty tailors to distribute jobs to.
+Many Nigerian tailors accept ‘express’, a special higher price if you want them to give your fabric(s) a priority over the customers before you.
+But for some street-side tailors, that is not a guarantee that your outfit will be ready on the promised date.
+Some high profile tailor-shops deliver on schedule most of the time, because they have plenty staff tailors to distribute jobs to.

-So, here;s my advice – if you want to sew your Nigerian-style men’s traditional occasion wear, hand it to a tailor weeks or a few months in advance, before your occasion or wedding – you know, to avoid disappointment.
+So, here’s my advice – if you want to sew your Nigerian-style men’s wedding guest wear, give the fabric to a tailor some weeks or a few months in advance, before the occasion or wedding, to avoid disappointment.

-Men’s Traditional Styles by Fashion Designers: Ready-to-Wear and Cut-and-Sew Men’s Native Wear
+Ready-to-Wear and Cut-and-Sew Men’s Native Wear Sold by Fashion Designers

-Bottom line: To Use a Tailor or a Designer to Make Your Men’s Traditional Attire?
+Should You Use a Tailor or a Fashion Designer to Make Your Men’s Traditional Attire?